 Making a Successful Mobile Game

 Developing your game is only half the battle.
-Taking it to the App Store and reaping the profits of your hard work (whether in actual revenue or downloads) is a challenging task.
+Taking it to the App Store (or Google Play) and reaping the profits of your hard work (whether in actual revenue or downloads) is a challenging task.

 Whether you are building a free game or a paid one, you want to give your game as much exposure as possible in order to maximize its ranking in the App Store charts.
 It's no longer OK to just put it on the store and expect it to fly off the shelves.

 This guide covers the bare minimum that you’ll need to do to launch and promote your game.

 First and foremost, pick the right concept from the outset.